bgpedersen/web-dev-guides/angular/angular.md

 To avoid accidently importing `mat-core()` more than once while keeping main.scss clean, create a theme.scss file in `src/styles/theme.scss` and add in `angular.json`.

+?> This example will show how to use custom theme with light/dark runtime switch.
+In essence we are just switching a class on the body element

 <!-- tabs:start -->

 #### **angular.json**